ArMaGeDDoN-SS/Discord-Nuke-bot/README.md

 <p><code>token</code> - this line specifies the token of your bot.
 You can get your bot token on the official Discord Developers website.</p>
 <p><code>prefix</code> - this line specifies the prefix of your bot.
 The default value is <code>"!"</code>.</p>
+<p><code>loghook</code></p> - this line contains a link to the webhook.
+Before the destruction of the server begins, the bot sends information about the target server to the webhook you specified.